 Having this person at the race and her immediate family gave me the extra inspiration to run for a lot more than for myself that day.
 It meant the world to me that this young person came to watch me run.
 I did not want to let her down on race day.
 I knew that doing well in this race would bring joy to this young lady's heart.

 I ran hard that day for the above reasons, with a mission much more significant than myself.
 I could run, work hard, and breathe normally.
 This person could not.
 I was not going to let her down that day.
 She was so proud that I was a part of her family circle and could run well.

 I left nothing at the finish line when I crossed the finish line that day and had the best race of my life.
 I ran over my head.
 Winning the race was much, much secondary to seeing the person who came to watch me smile and receive a hug from her and her family at the end of the race.

 This young lady's smile after I finished the race still means more to me today than winning the ultimate runner race decades later.
-She passed from this life years ago now, but that smile and joy on her face that day remains locked into the memory of my heart.
+She passed from this life years ago, but that smile and joy on her face that day remains locked in the memory of my heart.

 Find Your Meaningful Motivation